-In 1877 a network of Indian Famine Relief Committees was established throughout cities in England, Scotland and Australasia, and raised a total of just under £700,000.
+In 1877 a network of Indian Famine Relief Committees was established throughout cities in England, Scotland, and Australasia and raised a total of just under £700,000.
 One aspect of the Indian famine relief effort of the 1870s, which has passed virtually without comment by historians (as has, largely, the relief campaign itself), was its use of stark photographic images of famine victims.
-Willoughby Wallace Hooper, a British military officer stationed in India, had taken a series of photographs of the famine camps and more strikingly, of extremely emaciated men, women and children.
+Willoughby Wallace Hooper, a British military officer stationed in India, had taken a series of photographs of the famine camps and more strikingly, of extremely emaciated men, women, and children.
 Hooper’s motivation for taking these particular images remains unclear, although he had previously produced portraits for the ethnographic survey The People of India (1868–75) and later attracted controversy for his graphic photographs of the execution of Burmese prisoners during the Third Burmese War in the 1880s.

 The famine photographs were sent back to Britain and to the colonies through a series of military and religious networks, and informal imperial connections ensured their circulation and entry into public discussions about the famine.
 It is worth noting that the photographs did not have the official sanction of the British government, nor did they ever receive it.
-Even though they do not appear to have been created with the relief effort in mind, and were not distributed through official channels in the Australian colonies, photographs were reproduced on small cards, and sold as fundraising devices, and displayed on the walls during famine relief meetings.
+Even though they do not appear to have been created with the relief effort in mind and were not distributed through official channels in the Australian colonies, photographs were reproduced on small cards that were sold as fundraising devices and displayed on the walls during famine relief meetings.
 In both Britain and the colonies, in light of the inability to reproduce photographs in daily newspapers, missionary magazines and illustrated journals reproduced the photographs as engravings and sketches.
-In its final report, the main committee thanked the editors of these publications, which had “by a correct reproduction of sketches and of photographs of famine scenes … greatly assisted in bringing home to the public some of the terrible scenes … the hearts of men were moved to their very depths … the photographs from Madras told effectively their own tale of sorrow and of suffering.”
+In its final report, the main committee thanked the editors of these publications, which had “by a correct reproduction of sketches and of photographs of famine scenes . . . greatly assisted in bringing home to the public some of the terrible scenes. . . .
+[T]he hearts of men were moved to their very depths. . . .
+[T]he photographs from Madras told effectively their own tale of sorrow and of suffering” (Figures 2.1, 2.2, 2.3).

 Figs. 2.1, 2.2., 2.3 Here